bitcoin-api/bitcoin-api/README.md

 ## Requests

-### API Url
+### API URL

-This is the base url:
+This is the base URL:

 `https://bitcoin-api.io`

 Here's example usage:

-A GET request to `https://bitcoin-api.io/fee-data` gets the current fee data associated with doing withdraws.
+A GET request to the `https://bitcoin-api.io/fee-data` endpoint gets the current fee data associated with doing withdraws.
+See more on the `/fee-data` endpoint [here](#fee-data).

 ### Public Endpoints